By Emma Athena

 All correspondence with the city is public record.
 Emails to council from residents are posted online daily, compiled into one (hard-to-read) file: bouldercolorado.gov/open-data/emails-to-boulder-city-council/

-Emails sent to firstname.lastname@example.org are funneled into a centralized inbox, and then distributed to the personal inboxes of all nine council members, the city manager, the city attorney, a number of department directors and 30-40 staff members.
+For now, emails sent to firstname.lastname@example.org are funneled into a centralized inbox, and then distributed to the personal inboxes of all nine council members, the city manager, the city attorney, a number of department directors and 30-40 staff members.

 Council receives about 18,000 emails a year.
 That makes it difficult to respond to each email and individual concern in a timely manner, so it’s common for city staff to aid in responding to certain emails — typically the ones that seek clarification on policies or ongoing projects.
 Staff will not respond if it’s a question or comment related to an elected official’s political expression.